Tuesday, June 30, 2009

 I am Kishore from MA3D.
 My master's project is architecture based lighting reel.
 I had a bit of arch viz experience prior to this course, and I want to capitalize on my strengths and interest in lighting.

-camera pans across the scene there will be a variation of seasons from spring to autumn to winter.
+The idea basically is multiple shot sequence of a minimalist glass house set in the midst of a lush green forest.
+As the camera pans across the scene there will be a variation of seasons from spring to autumn to winter.
 My idea is to show how architecture blends with nature and its changes.

 Lighting style I am looking at is basically painterly.
 I am not looking in creating a photo real lighting environment but an emotional believable lighting which pulls in the audience into viewing it.